f1tenth/f1tenth_doc/autoware/intro.rst

    <iframe width="560" height="315" src="https://www.youtube.com/embed/bgrxjXlJbhI?si=SlJxkM58pcCGAmRl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Create a map without an f1tenth race car
+Create a map without an RoboRacer race car
 ------------------

-If you do not have an f1tenth car, You can draw your own map and save as .png files.
+If you do not have an RoboRacer car, You can draw your own map and save as .png files.
 Make sure you set the corresponding .yaml file correctly.
-You can also use the map provided in the f1tenth simulation folder under /map directory.
+You can also use the map provided in the RoboRacer simulation folder under /map directory.

-Change map in the f1tenth simulator
+Change map in the RoboRacer simulator
 ------------------

 Navigate to /home/autoware-f1/autoware/install/f1tenth_gym_ros/share/f1tenth_gym_ros/config.
 In `sim.yaml`, update the map file path.